kahlulz/CV-Foundations-Keras/README.md

-# Computer Vision Foundations with Keras - ANN and CNN Projects
+# Computer Vision Foundations with Keras

 Welcome to the "Computer Vision Foundations with Keras" repository!
 This repository contains various projects focused on Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN) for computer vision tasks using the Keras deep learning framework.